IntroductionA workflow is a way to automate AEM activities by executing some steps in a specific order to achieve the desired results.

 Each step performs an individual activity such as publishing a page, creating a version of the page, sending an email message etc.

 For example, the most common activity in AEM is publishing the page from the author instance to the publish instance.
-But sometimes we want the approval of the changes by some reviewers before publishing the pages to the publish instance.
+But sometimes we want the approval of the changes by some reviewers before publishing.
 This can be easily achieved by implementing workflows in AEM.

 There are many workflows provided out of the box in AEM.
 Apart from those, if we want, we can also define our custom workflows for our specific activities.